 This article analyzes the main problems and the solutions adopted in the market for Initial Coin Offerings (ICO), an alternative financing solution that has experienced spectacular growth and notoriety in recent years.
 This market relies on the...Read more

-This study sets out to examine the relative importance of legal versus cultural institutions and personal values for strategy and corporate governance.
-We present first evidence on the way personal and institutional factors together guide public...Read more
+This study sets out to examine the relative importance of legal and cultural institutions and personal values in directors’ discretion.
+We present first evidence on the way personal and institutional factors together guide public company...Read more

 Manipulative communications touting stocks are common in capital markets around the world.
 Although the price distortions created by so-called “pump-and-dump” schemes are well known, little is known about the investors in these frauds.
 By...Read more